srikanth-io/Java_Turtle/README.md

         Syntax : -
         Datatype VariableName = Value;

+## **Local Variable**
+    Local Variables are declared inside the body of the method. only accessed by the method

+## **Instance Variable**
+    Instance Variable are defined without static keyword, and it declare outside of the method.

+## **Gloabal Variable**
+    Global Variables are declared inside of the class and outside of the method.
+It can be accessed by any methods within the class

+## **Constant**
+    Constant is a variable whose value can't change once and it be assigned
+    - java doesn't have built in support
+    - for alternate we use " final " keyword.

 ## **DataTypes: -**

     Datatypes tells what type of data can be stored in the variable

+    Primitive Datatype

 | Datatypes | Bits | Bytes | uses       |
 | --------- | ---- | ----- | ---------- |